Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 1. Can I refinish cabinets without sanding?

 While some products claim to eliminate sanding, it's not recommended for a professional result.
 Sanding creates the microscopic profile needed for paint adhesion.
 Without it, the paint is more likely to peel, especially on high-touch surfaces like cabinet doors.
 At a minimum, use a liquid deglosser and then scuff-sand with a fine abrasive pad.
 However, traditional sanding (120 then 220 grit) remains the gold standard.
+In my experience, even with deglossers, a light sanding delivers significantly better adhesion and longevity.

 2. How long does cabinet refinishing take?

 The entire process for a standard kitchen (20-30 doors and drawer fronts) typically takes 3-7 days from start to finish.
 This includes one day for removal and cleaning, two days for sanding and priming (with drying time), and two days for painting two coats with drying in between.
 Curing time adds another 24-48 hours before reinstallation.
 Rushing any step compromises the final result.
+Professional crews with spray equipment can do it in 3-4 days, but DIY should budget the full week.

 3. What type of paint is best for kitchen cabinets?